 Certain medications and medical conditions can disrupt the menstrual cycle.
 Diabetes is one example.
 There appears to be some association between insulin resistance and a thickening of the uterine lining, the latter of which results in heavy periods.
 Emotional and physical stress can cause the menstrual cycle to become irregular, as can obesity (BMI >30) and smoking.
 These are known as modifiable risk factors because through making behavioural adjustments, the risk of experiencing menstrual irregularities is reduced.

-If no other cause can be established for abnormal uterine bleeding then an ovulation disorder will probably be diagnosed.
-These are classed as dysfunctional uterine bleeding and the most common examples are polycystic ovary syndrome (PCOS), thyroid disease and premature ovarian insufficiency.
+If no other cause can be established for abnormal uterine bleeding then an ovulation disorder will probably be considered.
+These are classed as dysfunctional uterine bleeding and the most common examples are polycystic ovary syndrome (PCOS), thyroid disease and premature ovarian insufficiency (POI).

 Thyroid disease is frequently misdiagnosed as PCOS because it shares a number of common symptoms, including anovulation and hair loss.
 However, thyroid disease itself has a strong association with irregular menstrual cycles.
 One study found that 44% of people with menstrual disorders had an underlying thyroid issue.
-The predominant thyroid issue is hypothyroidism (an underactive thyroid), which suppresses ovulation, impairs insulin sensitivity and reduces the availability of cellular energy (ATP).
+The predominant thyroid issue is hypothyroidism, which suppresses ovulation, impairs insulin sensitivity and reduces the availability of cellular energy (ATP).
 Normal ovarian function requires significant energy.

 The advantage to finding out you have an ovulation disorder is that often it is reversible with changes to the diet and lifestyle.
 For example, losing weight can improve the symptoms of PCOS.